data-readiness/data-readiness/index.md

 then provide a scale of readiness which is designed to assist decision makers and practitioners in assessing the project status, which resources need to be deployed, what time lines and costs are likely to be.
-Data readiness levels are a set of set of terms used to characterize the readiness of data for deployment.
+Data readiness levels are a set of terms used to characterize the readiness of data for deployment.

 Data Readiness levels allow managers and decision makers to understand project status, and where investment is needed without intimate familiarity with the data itself.